Helping you with your hiring needs.

 If you would like us to collect application materials, but prefer to select and schedule interviews at your convenience, we also offer a Resume Collect option.

-Please complete the registration form to participate in either our on-campus interview program or to schedule a Resume Collect.
+Please complete the registration form to participate in our on-campus interview (OCI) and Resume Collect program.

 Alternatively, employers are welcome to simply submit employment opportunities, which we will post in our job database, Symplicity CSM.
 To submit a job posting, complete the job post form[PDF] and email or fax (315.433.3086) it to our office.